Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ### As a site user:
 * I want to be able to read discussion and comments
-    * As a site user I can read discussions and comments
+    * As a site user I can read discussions and comments by: clicking on any discussion title or excerpt I wish to open.
 * I want to be able to filter by a catagory
-    * As a site user I can filter by a category
+    * As a site user I can filter by a category by: clicking on the categories table at the top of the page and selecting the category I wish to filter by.

 ### As a registered site user:
 * I want to be able to create my own discussions
-    * As a registered user I can create my own discussions
+    * As a registered user I can create my own discussions by: clicking on the create a discussion on the nav bar which brings out a form to create my discussion.
 * I want to be able to comment on other discussions
-    * As a registered user I am able to comment on other discussions and my own
+    * As a registered user I am able to comment on other discussions and my own by: clicking the speech bubble icon at the end of the discussion allowing me to write a comment.
 * I want to be able to up or down vote a discussion
-    * As a registered user I can up or down vote a discussion
+    * As a registered user I can up or down vote a discussion by: clicking on the up or down arrow before the discussion body.
 * I want to be able to edit my discussions
-    * As a registered user I can edit my discussions
+    * As a registered user I can edit my discussions by: clicking the 3 dots at the bottom right of an unopend discussion or the top left of an opened one and pressing edit.
 * I want to be able to delete my discussions
-    * As a registered user I am able to delete my discussions
+    * As a registered user I am able to delete my discussions by: clicking the 3 dots at the bottom right of an unopend discussion or the top left of an opened one and clicking delete and the confirming the pop up modal.
 * I want to be able to edit or delete my comments
-    * As a registered user I can delete and edit my comments
+    * As a registered user I can delete and edit my comments by: clicking the 3 dots at the end of the comment and pressing edit or delete.

 ### As the site admin in need to:
 * Be able to manage all discussions and comments
-    * As the site admin I am able to manage all discussions and comments in the admin panel
+    * As the site admin I am able to manage all discussions and comments in the admin panel by: login on to the admin pannle and clicking on discussion > discussions or comments > then clicking what you want to manage.
 * Be able to edit categories
-    * As the site admin I am able to update discussions, comments and categories
+    * As the site admin I am able to update discussions, comments and categories by: login on to the admin pannle and clicking on discussion > categoryss(wrong spelling on the model) > then on the category you wish to edit.
 * Be able to add futher categories
-    * As the site admin I am able to add more categories
+    * As the site admin I am able to add more categories by: login on to the admin pannle and clicking on discussion > categoryss and clicking add category in the top right.
 * Be able to delete discussions, comments, categories and users
-    * As the site admin I am able to delete discussions, comments, categories and users
+    * As the site admin I am able to delete discussions, comments, categories and users by: login on to the admin pannle and clicking discussion > then the area in which you want to delete something(discussions) > then on the discussion you want to delete then clicking delete at the bottom of the page and confirming.
+To delete users click on users under authentication and authorization then clickin on the user you wish to delete and clicking delete at the bottom of the page and confirming.

 ### Validator Testing